maugavilla/well_hello_stats/tutorials/2_1_download_WVS.md

 questions allow the WVS team to keep track of who is using the data set.
 Under “FILE USAGE”, you can select “instruction” and state that you will be using the data set for a university course.

+**For most of the tutorials we will work with the `SPSS` data set, so we recommend to download this one**

 ![](images/screen36.png)